mamonu/boldbestpractice/docs/2_clear_layout_structure.md

 ### Proposed Python helper

 There is a project that creates a folder structure for python projects called [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/)

+A suggested BOLD solution is that we can create a BOLD cookiecutter template that every analyst can use by typing `cookiecutter BOLD-Template` and then can provide the agreed upon directories of a starting slate We can agree on what will be needed in a discusion via the Github [Issues](https://github.com/mamonu/boldbestpractice/issues) interface

 ###  Proposed R helper
 Similarly for R: [projecttemplate](http://projecttemplate.net/index.html)